DouglasBagambe/DBMS-fyp/README.md

 ### 2.5.
 Verify Server File Structure

-Ensure your server directory has the following structure:
+Ensure your server directory has the following structure;

 ```
 server/